 HOSTOS READS: Books in Common, Books in Community

-Welcome to the website of Eugenio María de Hostos Community College’s Hostos Reads Project (a.k.a Book of the Semester Project)
+Welcome to Eugenio María de Hostos Community College’s Hostos Reads Project (formerly known as the Book of the Semester Project)

 Author: Chimamanda Ngozi Adichie